genenetwork/gndesign/README.md

 GN allows for *interactive exploration* of new and existing genetics datasets over the web.

+GeneNetwork contains a coherent `universe' of data as well as many powerful analytic tools

-Essentially Genenetwork is a web front-end written in Javascript with a Python back-end on top of a MySQL database.
+Essentially Genenetwork is a web front-end written in Javascript with a Python back-end (which calls into R and C tools for computations) on top of a MySQL database.

+* Start exploring the Genenetwork1 [website](http://www.genenetwork.org/) and [docs](https://github.com/genenetwork/gndesign/blob/master/doc/GN1/gn1_overview.org).

 Genenetwork2 is a complete reimplementation of Genenetwork1 and will replace the latter in the near future.

-* Start exploring the Genenetwork1 docs [here](https://github.com/genenetwork/gndesign/blob/master/doc/GN1/gn1_overview.org).
+* Start exploring the Genenetwork2
+  [website](http://gn2.genenetwork.org/) and docs (not yet here).

 ## Notes